Skip to content

 • relaxed: softer handling for early-stage intake flows or exploratory checks

 Important: the profile does not change which checks run.
-It changes how triggered flags are classified, which can change assessment.overallStatus.
+It changes how triggered issues are classified, which can change overallStatus.

 In the current API version, the practical profile difference is mainly how WARN_PURELY_DESCRIPTIVE is treated: